Darkace1337/N64PowerAdapter/README.md

 # N64PowerAdapter
 A Revised modern Power brick for the N64 using off the shelf High quality transformers.
-N64 Replacement Power Supply
+N64 Universal Replacement Power Supply

 A simple replacement power supply for the Nintendo 64 using modern, readily available power modules.

 This project includes the PCB design, schematic, and 3D-printable enclosure required to build a replacement for the original N64 power supply.
-The supply accepts AC mains through an IEC C8 connector and provides the 12 V and 3.3 V rails required by the N64 through the original 6-pin power connector.
+The supply accepts Universal AC mains through an IEC C8 connector and provides the 12 V and 3.3 V rails required by the N64 through the original 6-pin power connector.

 The design uses TRACO Power modules for the AC/DC and DC/DC conversion, keeping the actual power circuitry simple while providing an isolated and compact replacement for aging original power supplies.

-Project Files
+Project Files:

 Schematic and PCB design
 Gerber/manufacturing files
 3D-printable enclosure
 Bill of materials
 Reference photos of the assembled prototype
 Prototype / Revision Note

+A Sacrificial Power adapter (Either Official or 3rd Party) for the 6 pin power connector is needed

 The photos shown below are of an earlier prototype revision.